 In August 2002 I was tempted though by Apple’s new much faster PowerMac G4 – the “mirror door” model.
 Unlike my previous purchases, I bought what at the time was the fastest Mac you could buy: a dual 1 GHz (the dual 1.25 Ghz had been announced but – surprise, surprise – weren’t yet shipping).
 And with it came the whole wonderful world of MacOSX: the main advantage was that it gave me a similar unix development environment to the one I use at work (Apache/PHP/MySQL).
 Add in broadband, and it was a great machine.

 9 years on in August 2011, and there was no denying that I needed a new, faster Mac.
 This time round I chose the newly released Mac Mini (the first one without a DVD drive).
 A different tack: the cheapest Mac you could buy (though my version was one up from the very bottom, given its discrete graphics processor).
-It seems unlikely that this will last me as long as the last one, but it was less than half the price.
+It seems unlikely that this will last me as long as the last one (but an upgrade to an internal SSD a few years ago has helped), but it was less than half the price.
 We’ll see.

 What’s Yours Called?

 I’d always planned to call the first computer I had “Lintilla”.

 Lintilla is the name of three clones in a radio episode of Douglas Adams‘ “Hitch Hikers Guide To The Galaxy”.
 They are the “shoe archaeologists” on the planet of Brontitall: a story which doesn’t appear on the record or in any of the books.
 So you have to have heard the radio transmissions (as I did) or own the tapes or CDs (as I do) or have the “Original Scripts” (as I do too).